melowntech/workshop/tutorials/gpx-viewer.rst

 Once our geodata is ready we can create a map layer with vector features.
 In VTS terminology such layer is called a free layer because it is independent of other surfaces.

-The vector features can be styled with geodata styles.
+The vector features can be styled with `geodata styles<https://github.com/Melown/vts-browser-js/wiki/VTS-Geodata-Format#geo-layer-styles-structure>`_.
 A style has a set of internal layers to be rendered.
 Each style layer has a filter with a condition that determines which features will be rendered in that layer.
 Note that in our example the style layer 'track-shadow' has properties 'hover-event' = true and 'advanced-hit' = true.
 These events will be explained later.

 ::